ebzzry/ebzzry.github.io/en/src/quotes.md

 - “There is no thrill like that felt by the inventor as he sees his creation unfolding to success.
-Such emotions make a man forget, food, sleep, friends, love, everything.”<br>
+Such emotions make a man forget food, sleep, friends, love, everything.”<br>
   ―Nikola Tesla